csound/manual/docs/opcodes/vco2ift.md

 category:Signal Generators:Dynamic Spectrum Oscillators
 -->
 # vco2ift
-Returns a table number at i-time for a given oscillator frequency and wavform.
+Returns a table number at i-time for a given oscillator frequency and waveform.

 _vco2ift_ is the same as [vco2ft](../opcodes/vco2ft.md), but works at i-time.
 It is suitable for use with opcodes that expect an i-rate table number (for example, [oscili](../opcodes/oscili.md)).